Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Travis Sanders was convicted for flying a micro drone over Halema'uma'u Crater lava lake at Hawaii Volcanoes National Park in April 2015.
-When a ranger ordered him to stop, Sanders fled toward the caldera edge.
+In April 2015, Travis Sanders flew a micro drone over Halema'uma'u Crater lava lake at Hawaiʻi Volcanoes National Park.
+A NPS ranger ordered him to stop; Sanders fled toward the caldera edge.
 The ranger used a taser to stop him.
-Sanders was convicted after a two-day non-jury trial in Hilo in February 2016, receiving a $1,000 fine and one-year park ban.
-Case demonstrates serious enforcement of drone restrictions in protected areas.
+Sanders was convicted after a February 2016 non-jury trial in Hilo, receiving a $1,000 fine and one-year park ban.

 February 1, 2016Source